cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CAP GEMINI IT.-PRODUCTION SENTINEL 2-EN.md

 department: SPACE
 program: Copernicus
 domains: Platform, PDGS, Orchestration
-summary: "Develop and integrate the Systematic Production Service for Sentinel-2 satellite in a high availability platform.
-Optimise the processing workflow to meet ESA SLA for L1C and L2A products in few hours with input data session up to 60 GB."
+summary: "Develop, integrate and maintain the Systematic Production Service for Sentinel-2 satellite in a high availability platform.
+7/7 operations: thanks to our state-of-the-art operations tools, the operations team is able to detect, analyse and resolve any production problems within a very short timeframe."
 ---

 > __Customer__\: European Space Agency (ESA)